matheuslara01/personal-notes/README.md

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

+---

-### License
+## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).